rrc-f2024-jpflueger/module_1_demoB/README.md

 ## Description

-this is a new project for our first demo in the course
+this is a new project for our first demo in the course to demonstrate:

+- setting up a project
+- initializing a project
+- preforming version control (Git) tasks
+- making chances to files.

 ## Author